 For example, on EducationCity, we have ThinkIts which encourage critical thinking.
 They pose a question to display on the whiteboard or individually in front of students for them to think about and answer.

-Make critical thinking active
+Make critical thinking in the classroom active

 To help with inquiry-based learning, you could also make tasks active.
 For example, ask your students to read a statement which has two opposing views, e.g., do you agree with the author’s argument?